 The regulatory framework to which the Intesa Sanpaolo Group is subject is furthermore open to ongoing changes.
 In particular, on 23rd November, 2016, the European Commission presented a comprehensive package of reforms to further strengthen the resilience of EU banks (the "EU Banking Reform").
 The proposals contained in the EU Banking Reform amend many of the existing provisions set forth in the CRD IV Package, the BRRD and the SSM Regulation (each as defined below).
-These proposals are now being submitted for consideration by the European Parliament and Council.
-Until such time as the proposals are formally approved by the European Parliament and Council, there can be no assurance as to whether, or when, the proposed amendments will be adopted and whether they will be adopted in the manner as currently proposed in the EU Banking Reform package.
+These proposals have been submitted for consideration by the European Parliament and Council.
+Until such time as the proposals are formally approved by the European Parliament and Council, there can be no assurance as to whether, or when, the proposed amendments will be adopted and whether they will be adopted in the manner as currently proposed in the EU Banking Reform package and the impact (if any) they will have on the Intesa Sanpaolo Group's results of operations, business and financial conditions.

-Basel III and CRD IV
+Basel III and CRD IV package

-In December 2009, the Basel Committee proposed strengthening the global capital framework, and in December 2010, January 2011 and July 2011, the Basel Committee issued its final guidance on the proposed changes to capital adequacy and liquidity requirements ("Basel III"), which envisaged a substantial strengthening of capital rules existing at the time, including by, among other things, raising the quality and quantity of the Common Equity Tier 1 base in a harmonised manner (including through changes to the items which give rise to adjustments to that capital base), introducing requirements for Additional Tier 1 and Tier 2 capital instruments to have a mechanism that requires them to be written off or converted into ordinary shares at the point of a bank's non-viability, strengthening the risk coverage of the capital framework, promoting the build-up of capital buffers and introducing a new leverage ratio (the "Leverage Ratio") and two global minimum liquidity standards (the "Liquidity Coverage Ratio" and the "Net Stable Funding Ratio") for the banking sector.
+In December 2009, the Basel Committee proposed strengthening the global capital framework, and in December 2010, January 2011 and July 2011, the Basel Committee issued its final guidance on the proposed changes to capital adequacy and liquidity requirements ("Basel III"), which envisaged a substantial strengthening of capital rules existing at the time, including by, among other things, raising the quality of capital and quantity of the Common Equity Tier 1 base in a harmonised manner (including through changes to the items which give rise to adjustments to that capital base), introducing requirements for Additional Tier 1 and Tier 2 capital instruments to have a mechanism that requires them to be written off or converted into ordinary shares at the point of a relevant entity's non-viability, strengthening the risk coverage of the capital framework, promoting the build-up of capital buffers and introducing a new leverage ratio (the "Leverage Ratio") and two global minimum liquidity standards (the "Liquidity Coverage Ratio" and the "Net Stable Funding Ratio") for the banking sector.
+On 7 December 2017 the Basel Committee published the final features of the Basel III post-crisis reforms (so called 'Basel IV', more detailed here below).

-The Basel III framework has been implemented in the EU through Directive 2013/36/EU of the European Parliament and of the Council of 26th June, 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms (the "CRD IV") and Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26th June, 2013 (the Final Corrigendum being published on 30th November, 2013) on prudential requirements for credit institutions and investment firms (the "CRR" and together with the CRD IV, the "CRD IV Package").
+The Basel III framework has been implemented in the EU through Directive 2013/36/EU of the European Parliament and of the Council of 26th June, 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms (the "CRD IV") and Regulation (EU) No 575/2013 of the European Parliament and of the Council of 26th

+June, 2013 (the Final Corrigendum being published on 30th November, 2013) on prudential requirements for credit institutions and investment firms (the "CRR" and together with the CRD IV, the "CRD IV Package"), Delegated Regulation (EU) 2015/61 and its supplements and the Implementing Regulation (EU) 2016/313.

-Full implementation began on 1st January, 2014, with particular elements being phased in over a period of time (the requirements will be largely fully effective by 2019 and some minor transitional provisions provide for phase-in until 2024) but it is possible that in practice implementation under national laws be delayed.
+Full implementation began on 1st January, 2014, with particular elements being phased in over a period of time (the requirements will be largely fully effective by 2019 and some minor transitional provisions provide for phase-in until 2024).
 Additionally, it is possible that EU Member States may introduce certain provisions at an earlier date than that set out in the CRD IV Package.